benzhongg/benzhongg/README.md

 ## Hi there 👋
-### I'm Ben Zhong, and I have a goal to work on compilers.
+### I'm Benjamin Zhong, and I have a goal to work on compilers.
 #### You can find me on github -> [../benzhongg](https://github.com/benzhongg) and on my personal site -> [benzhongg.com](https://benzhongg.com)
 #### Shoot me a message if you have any advice/edits/questions!!!